np2048/Trots/linux/search.md

     $ grep -r 'File contents'

-will search for string 'File contents' in any files of the current directory
+will search for string 'File contents' in all files of the current directory

 >Example:

     $ grep -r 'File contents' /home

-will search for string 'File contents' in any files of the /home directory
+will search for string 'File contents' in all files of the /home directory

 ## GUI utilities for searching files